chenh19/Ampile/docs/index.md

   <img src="./images/2.png" width="90%">
 </div>

-- Or, you may [download the GitHub repo](https://github.com/chenh19/Ampile/archive/refs/heads/main.zip) and placed [all the scripts in /src/ folder](https://github.com/chenh19/Ampile/tree/main/src) with the input files:
+- Or, you may [download the GitHub repo](https://github.com/chenh19/Ampile/archive/refs/heads/main.zip) and placed [all the scripts in /src/ folder](https://github.com/chenh19/Ampile/tree/main/src) with the input files to run manually:

 <div style="text-align: center;">
   <img src="./images/3.png" width="100%">